Located only 30 minutes by train from Copenhagen, Roskilde is a perfect choice for a day trip outside the Danish capital.

 After a lunch break, we visited another must-see Roskilde’s site, the Gothic St. Luke Cathedral.
-A monumental building is on UNESCO’s heritage list today, the first Gothic cathedral made of bricks in Scandinavia and a home to 39 tombs of queens and kings of Denmark.
-Entrance ticket to the cathedral is 60 DKK (around 8 euros), which includes very informative cathedral guide booklet.
+A monumental building is on UNESCO’s heritage list today, the first Gothic cathedral made of bricks in Scandinavia and home to 39 tombs of queens and kings of Denmark.
+Entrance ticket to the cathedral is 60 DKK (around 8 euros), which includes a very informative cathedral guide booklet.
 Both the architecture and the royal history of the place are amazing.

 After visiting the cathedral, we were just walking around the town a bit.
 There are many lovely coffee shops and restaurants there.
 It is also a very green town, so wherever you will go, you will find some beautiful parks and places to relax.